CarlVinggaard/Galactica--The-Interplanetary-Space-Travel-Agency/README.md

 ## Deployment

-The website is deployed to GitHub pages (https://carlvinggaard.github.io/Galactica--The-Interplanetary-Space-Travel-Agency/)
+The website is deployed to GitHub pages and can be accessed at: https://carlvinggaard.github.io/Galactica--The-Interplanetary-Space-Travel-Agency/.

-The process of deployment:
+- The process of deployment:
     1. Go to 'Settings' in the Github repository
     2. Under section 'Github Pages', select Source: 'master branch' in the dropdown menu
     3. Use the link provided to access the website

+- Local deployment:
+    1. Clone the git repository with the command: git clone https://github.com/CarlVinggaard/Galactica--The-Interplanetary-Space-Travel-Agency.git.
+    2. This will create a folder where the files can be accessed.

+The development and deployment versions are identical.

 ## Credits